beingbing/pathshala-problems/31HLDIntro/05Lecture5.md

 ## Scalability

 Scalability is the ability of a system to handle an increasing load.
-Load can vary depending on the application and for example, may include the number of concurrent users, the number of requests per user, or the size of data processed.
+Load can vary depending on the application, for example, may include the number of concurrent users, the number of requests per user, or the size of data processed.

 ### Measuring Scalability